10 Steps to do Financial Planning as a beginner in 2023?

 • Complexity: Financial planning involves various intricate concepts and strategies that may be overwhelming for beginners.
 The complexity can make it challenging to understand and implement all aspects of financial planning effectively and comprehensively.

 The financial planning process can appear intimidating, but beginners can confidently approach it by breaking it down into manageable steps.
-Here are ten crucial steps to initiate your financial planning journey:
+Here are 10 tips to initiate your financial planning journey:

 Evaluate your current financial standing by calculating your net worth, the difference between your assets (such as cash, investments, and property) and liabilities (such as debts and loans).
 This assessment will give you a baseline to identify areas and track your progress.